-My favorite dish is the brisket tacos.
-The briskets bark comes from the rub featuring cayenne pepper and brown sugar.
+My favorite food here is the brisket tacos.
+Their briskets bark comes from the rub featuring cayenne pepper and brown sugar.
 A favorite side is the corn cake that comes with each entrée.
 The hint of sweetness balances out the meat’s smokiness.
-Wash it down with one of the cold local artisan beers.
+Make sure to wash their amazing food down with their cold local artisan craft beer.

 - Saddleback BBQ is closed on Sundays.

 Which of these Lansing restaurants do you most want to try?
-Let me know in the comments section below!
+Let me know in the comment section below!